Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Vector Projection onto Vocabulary Space

 \subsection{Results: Logit Lens Analysis}

-Tables~\ref{tab:logitlens_UB}, \ref{tab:logitlens_CT}, \ref{tab:logitlens_SP}, \ref{tab:logitlens_AH}, and \ref{tab:logitlens_SS} present the top-25 tokens with the highest logits for each steering type.
-Consistent patterns emerge across values: \begin{itemize} \item \textbf{Prompted steering} exhibits a narrow lexical focus, repeatedly promoting value-specific keywords (e.g., ``success'' for Achievement, ``respect'' for Conformity, ``safety'' for Security). \item \textbf{Intrinsic steering}, in contrast, promotes more diverse words.
-Top tokens often include general terms such as ``development,'' ``project,'' or ``communication,'' indicating that intrinsic directions are less tied to a specific semantic field. \item \textbf{Orthogonal variants} largely preserve the tendencies of their base methods (intrinsic or prompted), but with modified strength.
+Tables~\ref{tab:logitlens_UB},~\ref{tab:logitlens_CT},~\ref{tab:logitlens_SP},~\ref{tab:logitlens_AH}, and~\ref{tab:logitlens_SS} present the top-25 tokens with the highest logits for each steering type.
+Consistent patterns emerge across values: \begin{itemize} \item \textbf{Prompted steering} exhibits a narrow lexical focus, repeatedly promoting value-specific keywords (e.g., ``success'' for Achievement, ``respect'' for Conformity, ``safety'' for Security).
+This effect reflects direct alignment between the steering direction and the semantic domain of the value. \item \textbf{Intrinsic steering}, in contrast, produces more diffuse and context-neutral lexical preferences.
+Top tokens often include general-purpose terms such as ``development,'' ``project,'' or ``communication,'' indicating that intrinsic directions are less tied to any particular semantic field. \item \textbf{Orthogonal variants} largely preserve the tendencies of their base methods, but with modified strength.
 Intrinsic-Orthogonal directions remain diverse but slightly noisier, while Prompted-Orthogonal directions amplify the lexical concentration of prompted steering, occasionally producing idiosyncratic or foreign tokens that are not present in the base distribution. \end{itemize}